SLPVH/token-vend/README.md

 # token-vend
-Vue.js application for accepting SLP Token payments, using the BitBox API, and notifying the iozeta CryptoVend for vending machines.
+Vue.js application for accepting SLP Token payments using the Bitsocket & SLPDB API then notifies the iozeta CryptoVend of the specified token payments for use in vending machines.